 We are exposed to interest rate fluctuations in the normal course of our business, including through our corporate headquarters leases.
 The base rents for these leases are calculated using a variable interest rate based on the three-month LIBOR.
-We have entered into interest rate swap agreements with notional values of \$44.3 million and \$50.1 million and, effectively, fixed the rent payment amounts on these leases through March 2011 and March 2013, respectively.
-The fair value of the interest rate swap agreements at January 1, 2011 was a \$3.8 million obligation.
+We entered into interest rate swap agreements with notional values of \$44.3 million and \$50.1 million and, effectively, fixed the rent payment amounts on these leases through March 2011 and March 2013, respectively.
+In March 2011, the Company's swap agreement with a notional value of \$44.3 million matured and was not renewed.
+The fair value of the remaining interest rate swap agreement at December 31, 2011 was a \$2.0 million obligation.
+An immediate 100 basis point increase in the three-month LIBOR would increase the annual base rent of our lease that is no longer hedged by approximately \$0.4 million.